 The gross success case appraisal well cost is estimated at £14-18m (£7-9m net to IOG).

-IOG and joint venture partner CalEnergy Resources (UK) Ltd (CER) have started a farm-out process for an additional partner for, in total, up to 50% working interest in P2438 (up to 25% each).
+IOG and JV partner CalEnergy Resources (UK) Ltd (CER) have started a farm-out process for an additional partner for, in total, up to 50% working interest in P2438 (up to 25% each).

-Advanced planning is underway to drill the Goddard appraisal well in continuation from Kelham North/Central, with an estimated gross cost of £14-18m.
+Advanced planning is underway to drill the Goddard appraisal well in continuation from Kelham North/Central, at an estimated gross cost of £14-18m.

 IOG intends Goddard to be the core field in a northern cluster, potentially including two adjacent Goddard flank structures and the Southsea prospect.